Table of Contents

-10 Practical Save Money Tips For People Who Have A Hard Time Saving
+10 Practical Save Money Tips for People Who Have a Hard Time Saving:

-1. Open Up A Dedicated Savings Account
+#1 – Open Up a Dedicated Savings Account to Save Money

 Open a separate savings account with Capital One or your current financial institution.
 Set up an automatic transfer or direct deposit of 1% of your earnings each payday.
 You’ll also want this separate account to stash the money you’re saving as a result of streamlining your life.

 Deposit the cost difference (translate: savings) from using these tips into your new account.
 Cha-Ching!
 Having your emergency fund account out of sight, out of mind will be helpful if you’re not used to having extra money.
 This is EMERGENCY money – not money to go to Disneyland, get your nails done, or splurge on a bigger TV.

 Emergencies= medical bills, car repairs, home repairs, dental work that can’t be postponed, or other unexpected and unforeseen bills.

 #2 – Look Around Your House and Find Things You Can Sell to Save Money

 Most of us have a full garage, stuffed closets, and toys just sitting around that our kids no longer play with.
 You could include your family and round up enough items to hold a garage sale.
 I prefer to spend my time posting higher-valued items on sites such as eBay, Craigslist, or Facebook Marketplace.
 When my son’s baseball fees came due, we sold several large Star Wars Lego sets for over $100 each (with his permission, he has MANY sets).